NiharikaBarnwal/Azure_documentation/Day-12.md

 **Types of Redundant Storage:**
 1. **LRS (Locally Redundant Storage):**
-   - Three replicas in the same data center.
+   - Data is replicated three times within a single data center.
+   - Suitable for scenarios where data loss is acceptable only if the entire data center is lost.
 2. **GRS (Geo-Redundant Storage):**
-   - Three replicas in different data centers within the same region.
+   - Data is replicated three times within the primary region and asynchronously to another region.
+   - Provides higher durability and protection against regional disasters.
 3. **ZRS (Zone-Redundant Storage):**
    - Three replicas in different zones within the same region.
 4. **GZRS (Geo-Zone-Redundant Storage):**